-Education requirements are based upon the date you were first licensed.
+Broker license renewal requirements are based on your original license date.
 If you don’t remember your original license date, use IDFPR’s Online License Lookup.

 These questions are specific to broker renewal.
 For general license renewal FAQs, see CE & Renewal FAQs.